prise-3d/SIN3D/DOCUMENTATION/02-npm-scripts.md

 ```

 ## `test`
 Run the API automated tests.
-It will check for routes/WebSockets server/database errors.
+It will check for routes and database errors.

 These tests are automatically ran when using Docker.
 ```sh